combination lock and different gadgets on white office table. privacy protection, encrypted connection concept, buying online

 3. We have application-focused rule sets at a very high level, from the Web tier to the App tier permit TCP port 80.

 Traditionally, we have used network-based rules, so the shift to application-based, while more efficient, will present the most barriers.
 People’s mindset needs to change.
-But the real benefit of NSX comes from this type of endpoint labeling and security.
-Sometimes more than a /8 is required!
+However, the real benefit of NSX comes from this type of endpoint labeling and security.
+Sometimes, more than a /8 is required!

 What happens when you run out of /8?
-We start to implement kludges with NAT etc. Security labeling has been based on IP addresses in the past, and we should start moving with tagging or other types of labeling.
+We start implementing kludges with NAT, etc. Security labeling has been based on IP addresses in the past, and we should start moving with tagging or other types of labeling.

 IP addresses are just a way to get something from point A to point B, but if we can focus on different ways to class traffic, the IP address should be irrelevant to security classification.
 The less tied we are to IP addresses as a security mechanism, the better we will be.